isaiahxs/Epic-E-Shop/README.md

     fetchData();
 }, [dispatch])
 ```
-In this section, I use the useEffect hook to fetch data from our backend when the component first loads.
-I use Promise.all to ensure that our setIsLoading function does not change the loading state until all of our dispatch functions have completed their asynchronous operations.
+In this section, I use the useEffect hook to fetch data from the backend when the component first loads.
+I use Promise.all to ensure that the setIsLoading function does not change the loading state until all of the dispatch functions have completed their asynchronous operations.

 ```
 // Rendering the component